 The assurance we have that we will find Him when we seek Him is His word.
 God is not a man that He should have reason to lie to you, He desires nothing of you, or rather you can offer Him nothing that He cannot already offer Himself, and yet He takes pleasure in you seeking Him and will indeed show Himself to you when you desire it with the whole of your Heart.
 He says so in Jeremiah 29:13 (KJV), “You will seek me, and find me when you search for me with all your heart.”

-To you who feel you have searched for God and you cannot seem to find Him, or it seems like He hides Himself from you, don’t stop seeking.
-Sometimes God allows you to be starved of His presence so that you can realize and cherish Him more than you cherish your work or family or whatever takes so much time from you that you no longer remember to spend time with Him or know His thoughts concerning you.
-The bible teaches us that God is a jealous God, think of how you feel when the person you love so much and who has also promised to love you in return and yet spends so much time with other people or in work and you always have to be the understanding one.
+To you who feel you have searched for God and you cannot seem to find Him, or it seems like He hides from you, don’t stop seeking.
+Sometimes God allows you to be starved of His presence so that you can realize and cherish Him more than you adore your work or family or whatever takes so much time from you that you no longer remember to spend time with Him or know His thoughts concerning you.
+The Bible teaches us that God is a jealous God, think of how you feel when the person you love so much and who has also promised to love you in return yet spends so much time with other people or at work and you always have to be the understanding one.
 Nobody wants to be in that kind of position, and so sometimes you take a few days off hoping and waiting for the person to realize that you just want to be loved too.
 God certainly doesn’t want to be second in your life either.
-So if you have abandoned Him, return to Him with sweet words and sincerity to woo Him as a lover, let Him know how sorry you are and stay in the boundaries of His love where you will always feel secured and satisfied by Him.
+So if you have abandoned Him, return to Him with sweet words and sincerity to woo Him as a lover, let Him know how sorry you are, and stay within the boundaries of His love where you will always feel secure and satisfied by Him.
 (Jude 1:21).
-God is never far, not even when we try to hide ourselves from Him because we feel too guilty, He waits and welcomes us with open arms back into His love.
+God is never far, not even when we try to hide from Him because we feel too guilty, He waits and welcomes us with open arms back into His love.
 (Psalms 139:7-18, Job 26:6, Jeremiah 23:24).

-When you always remember that God is a person, and has emotions, and is as real as you are, then you will realize that it’s not so hard to understand him.
+When you always remember that God is a person, has emotions, and is as real as you are, then you will realize that it’s not so hard to understand him.